 How To Treat A Black Eye With Basic First Aid:

-Black eyes might make you a little less attractive (or a little more), but they are rarely considered to be a serious injury or require immediate medical attention.
+Black eyes might make you a little less attractive (or a little more), but they are rarely considered to be a severe injury or require immediate medical attention.
 However, it’s not how to treat a black eye that you need to worry about; it’s the cause of the black eye.
 So even with a “minor” injury like a black eye, you still want to take the necessary precautions and first aid measures to ensure that there aren’t any other, more major underlying injuries.

 What Is A Black Eye?

 A black eye is formed from bleeding under the skin’s surface.
 Usually, a black eye is no cause for concern; however, with the presence of blood, even if it’s under the skin, comes the potential of a serious injury.
-In this case, the serious injuries will most always involve either the eye or skull.
+In this case, the serious injuries will almost always involve either the eye or skull.

 Any trauma to the eye region can potentially cause hyphema – a condition in which blood seeps into the eye(s).
 The bleeding can occur in one or more parts of the eye – the cornea, iris, or pupil.
 If not handled immediately, it can potentially lead to permanent vision impairment or blindness.

 The symptoms of a black eye are usually very easy to detect.
 Here’s what you want to look for:

-- Darkening or reddening of the impacted area shortly after incident
+- Darkening or reddening of the impacted area shortly after the incident

-- Dark bruises that form around one or both eyes (usually a few minutes after incident)
+- Dark bruises that form around one or both eyes (usually a few minutes after the incident)

 - Pain and/or swelling of the impacted area

 - Vision impairment – blurred vision, seeing double, and/or loss of vision

 - Inability or struggle to maneuver eye